celo-org/make-crypto-mobile-hackathon/README.md

+# TuBoleto + Valora

+This website is the one running inside a TuBoleto Webview.
+It handles the WalletConnect connection and transaction and  triggers a callback to the TuBoleto app.

+The rest of the docs are from the example:

 # Valora + Wallet Connect v1

 This is an example repo to show how to connect a React app to Valora using Wallet Connect version 1.